-NEEDSWORK: What’s the policy for partial attendance?
-Suppose a Scout arrives mid-day Saturday (no outbound transportation, no Saturday breakfast, no Saturday lunch) – should there be a discount?
-Who is authorized to determine the amount of the discount?
+Partial attendance - a late arrival or early departure - does not normally result in a discount.
+Exceptions are made on a case-by-case basis by the Treasurer in consultation with the Scoutmaster and the Chair.

 Intent

 It is not expected that the event fee will exactly match the cost of each event; actual expenses for any particular event may be greater or less than the event fee.
 The intent is that event fees, when aggregated over the year, approximately cover the expenses associated with the events.